 A Leamington - Aberystwyth senior citizens special on June 16th ran throughout behind 25054 & 25120.
 The following day 25051 & 25053 brought the Royal Train empty stock back from Edinburgh to Wolverton, via the ECML.
 A threatened rail strike saw traffic cease from the NCL Huskisson depot after alternative arrangements worked so well!
 25042 handled the last scheduled working to the depot on June 16th

 On June 27th the Manchester Victoria pilot came to the rescue of an ailing 46036 at Stalybridge working the 17.10 Liverpool - Newcastle.
 The train was pushed as far as Diggle where the Class 25 ran round and hauled everything on to Huddersfield, at which point 47372 was waiting to take over.
+The next day (28th) lucky excursionists on a Chester-Le-Street to Whitley charter completed the roundtrip in a twelve car diesel multiple unit combination provided by South Gosforth.
 On the last day of June 25118 & 31296 were in charge of a Tyne - Tinsley freight.

 25221 & 25256 were unusual power for July 1st’s 19.40 Dagenham Dock - Halewood freight.
 From July 7th a Class 25 was used for the Bodmin Road - Wadebridge freight workings, previously a Class 08 task.